Medically reviewed by Drugs.com. Last updated on Oct 13, 2020.

 - Respiratory failure.
 The epiglottis is a small, movable "lid" just above the larynx that prevents food and drink from entering your windpipe.
 But if the epiglottis becomes swollen — either from infection or from injury — the airway narrows and may become completely blocked.
 This can lead to respiratory failure — a life-threatening condition in which the level of oxygen in the blood drops dangerously low or the level of carbon dioxide becomes excessively high.

 - Spreading infection.
-Sometimes the bacteria that cause epiglottitis cause infections elsewhere in the body, such as pneumonia, meningitis or a blood infection (sepsis).
+Sometimes the bacteria that cause epiglottitis cause infections elsewhere in the body, such as pneumonia, meningitis or a bloodstream infection.

 Immunization with the Hib vaccine is an effective way to prevent epiglottitis caused by Hib.
 In the United States, children usually receive the vaccine in three or four doses: